 Kids soccer cleats and soccer balls aren’t the only thing you’ll need for your youth player this season.
 Luckily the required equipment checklist for youth soccer is pretty short.
 If you buy soccer cleats, a soccer ball, and some shin guards your kid should be “pitch legal”.
 However, as usual for a soccer parent it’s never that easy.
 I still remember my first game as a soccer dad in the early spring when my son had no hat, no gloves, no coat, and no water.
 I thought I was doing pretty good to get him there on time with his cleats and his ball but soon learned there’s more gear you’ll want as a soccer parent than they tell you about at signups.

 Now several kids later our mini-van is a travelling soccer gearbox so we thought we’d share some of the things that will make practices and games better and more enjoyable for youth soccer players, parents, and siblings.
 Youth sports can get expensive so we tried to share ways to save money and suggest items that we’ve used that get the job done but are affordable.
-Some of the things we share here use our referred by Soccer Stripes link so if you end up needing them we’re sent a small percentage of the sale.
+As an Amazon Associate we earn from qualifying purchases.
 We only recommend items that our family has used ourselves or that we would buy for our kids.

 Kids Soccer Cleats

 The good news is that when players are young their gear is pretty affordable.
 You can find kids soccer cleats online for under $20 until they reach around a size 6.
 As they get older the cost of cleats can go up quickly but if you know how you can still find cheap soccer cleats online.

 The more kids you have playing the more you’ll spend so the better it is to be able to find the best soccer cleats sales.
 One benefit of multiple kids is that you can pass them down after a season or two.
 If you have both girls and boys playing try to buy more neutral cleats so more than one kid can use them.